Ṛta: Vedas

-Ṛta appears most frequently as representing abstract concepts such as "law", "commandment", "order", "sacrifice", "truth", and "regularity", but also occasionally as physical phenomena such as the waters, the heavens or the sun as manifestations of the operation of Ṛta. Ṛta is also frequently used in reference to various Vedic deities.
+Ṛta appears most frequently as representing abstract concepts such as "law", "commandment", "order", "sacrifice", "truth", and "regularity", but also occasionally as physical phenomena such as the waters, the heavens, or the sun as manifestations of the operation of Ṛta. Ṛta is also frequently used in reference to various Vedic deities.
 Thus, Bṛhaspati is referred to as possessing a powerful bow with "Ṛta as its string" and as one prepared to "mount the chariot of Ṛta"; Agni is described as one who is "desirous of Ṛta", one who is "Ṛta-minded" and as he who "spread Heaven and Earth by Ṛta"; the Maruts are referred to as "rejoicing in the house of Ṛta" and as "knowers of Ṛta"; Ushas is described as having been "placed at the root of Ṛta"; Varuna is praised as "having the form of Ṛta" and, along with Mitra as Mitra-Varuna, as "destroying the foes by Ṛta" and as "professing Ṛta by Ṛta".
 Epithets such as "born of Ṛta" and "protector of Ṛta" are frequently applied to numerous divinities, as well as to the sacrificial fire and the sacrifice itself.

 Despite the abundance of such references, the gods are never portrayed as having command over Ṛta.
-Instead, the gods, like all created beings, remain subject to Ṛta, and their divinity largely resides in their serving it in the role of executors, agents or instruments of its manifestation.
+Instead, the gods serve it in the form of various roles such as its executors, agents, or protectors.
 As Day (1982) notes, the gods "do not govern Ṛta so much as immanentalize it through the particularities of divine ordinances and retributions concerning both rewards and punishments.
-In this sense they do not "govern" Ṛta; they serve it as agents and ministers".
+In this sense, they do not "govern" Ṛta; they serve it as agents and ministers".
+The relationship between the gods and Ṛta, as described in the Vedas, is one of mutual dependency.
+However, most gods are described in various parts of the Rigveda as personifying or embodying Ṛta.